ioksmio/Admin_Jira/05_Lab_4_Exercise_2_Inviting_Users.md

 > * Note: Here, you see all the users that are on this site.
 When you only have a few users, you see a simple invite.
 2. Click `Invite users` at the top of the page, which gives you more options:
 > a.
 Enter the email addresses for `Dakota Jones`, `Max Taylor`, `Max Davis`, `Sophie Nguyen`, and `Luis Beck` separated by commas.
 These emails were provided to you along with your cloud site information.
-If the above mentioned names have already been invited, click enter an e-mail of your choosing.

 > b.
 Click `add groups` under the Heading Group membership to check what groups you could potentially add the new invitees